 As we turn the corner and move into 2023, you’ll want to plan out your employment schedule for the new year.
 For many businesses, this includes designating holidays that employees don’t have to work.
 To help you make this decision, we’ve compiled a complete list of the federal 2023 holidays (as well as some others).

 When it comes to paid-time-off (PTO) and keeping track of who to pay what, we recommend using an HR software like Eddy that helps you keep everything organized, digitized, and automated.
 Request a custom, free quote today to see how we can help make the payroll process as simple as possible.

-List of Federal Holidays in 2021
+List of Federal Holidays Dates in 2023

 |Holiday Name||Date||Day of the Week|